flowertaekk-dev/flowertaekk-dev.github.io/_posts/2020-08-04-docker-kubernetes.md

 * Kubelet: Kubernetes agent running on nodes(workers)
 * Control Plane: Similar to Manager in Swarm but it also means group of masters
   * Sometimes it is called as master
+* Pod: One or more containers running together on one Node
+* Controller: For creating/updating pods and other objects
+* Service: Network endpoint to connect to a pod

 ### Local setup